 - Press firmly into an 8-inch square pan lined with parchment paper.

-- Refrigerate or freeze while preparing the chocolate topping and melting the peanut butter.
+- Refrigerate or freeze while preparing the chocolate topping and melting the peanut butter for the swirl topping.

 - Melt the chocolate, then spread over the peanut butter-almond base.